AmirHamzahR/Scientific_Calculator/README.md

 - `value_detection()` uses pointers to call back values (`a`, `b`, `decideI`, & `decideR`) to `main.c`.
 - To view answers, turn off switches and press the right button.
 This uses a looped counter due to the `while(1)` function characteristic.

-> Note: For clarity regarding the flow of the `main.c`, refer to the flowchart provided separately.

 ## Other Program Files: